simonplant/intent-trader/docs/how-to-design-iaa-requirements.md

 6. Test: Run through typical workflow (“clean transcript → analyze DP → summarize Mancini → analyze Mancini → create plan”)
 7. Polish: Add helpful fallback handler, debug flag, and sample usage in __main__

-⸻

 ## Final Notes
 - No framework or command bus.
 Your IAA app is readable, hackable, and never needs more than one file.
 - Your “domain model” and “commands” are not code—they’re just what you turn into intents and context variables!
 - Scale up?
 Add more intents and context fields—never break the template.

-⸻

-Want an Example?

-If you like, I can show a concrete code stub for:
-	•	One or two new intents (e.g., “create plan”, “analyze dp”)
-	•	The right context dict
-	•	Handler skeletons (ready for you to plug in your logic)

-Just say the word!